joimb9064/EAI_project_problems/VRPTW-ACO-python/README.md

 ## How to run the python code sample:

+## How to Run the Python Code Sample:

+Before starting, ensure that you have Python installed on your system.
+The code was tested with Python 3.6, but it should work with other 3.x versions as well.

-1) Clone the Repository: Open your terminal or command prompt and run: git clone https://github.com/jonzhaocn/VRPTW-ACO-python.git
+1) **Clone the Repository:** Open your terminal or command prompt and run the following command to clone the repository: git clone https://github.com/jonzhaocn/VRPTW-ACO-python.git

-2) Navigate to the Directory: Change your directory to the cloned repository: cd VRPTW-ACO-python
+2) **Navigate to the Directory:** Change your current directory to the cloned repository.
+You can do this with the `cd` command: cd VRPTW-ACO-python

-3) Run the Code: You can now run the Python scripts.
-For example, to run example1.py, use: python example1.py
+3) **Run the Code:** You can now run the Python scripts.
+For example, to run `example1.py`, use the following command: python example1.py